THIS DATE IN HISTORY: July 6

 Armstrong isn't especially fast and doesn't have great hands, but he becomes one of the NHL's best two-way players.
 Though he never scores more than 23 goals or 51 points in a season, few players are better in the corners.
 Armstrong helps the Maple Leafs to the Stanley Cup Final in 1960, and to championships in 1962, '63 and '64.
-Toronto returned to the Final again in 1967 and upset the favored Montreal Canadiens in six games, with Armstrong's empty-netter sealing a 3-1 Cup-clinching victory.
+Toronto returns to the Final again in 1967 and upsets the favored Montreal Canadiens in six games, with Armstrong's empty-netter sealing a 3-1 Cup-clinching victory.

 Armstrong retires after the 1970-71 season with 713 points (296 goals, 417 assists) in 1,187 regular-season games, and 60 points (26 goals, 34 assists) in 110 playoff games.
 He is voted into the Hall of Fame in 1975.

 1948: Defenseman Brad Park, who undoubtedly sees Armstrong play before becoming a star in his own right, is born in Toronto.
 However, Park winds up with the New York Rangers, who make him the No. 2 player chosen in the 1966 NHL Amateur Draft.
-Two years later, he's a full-time Ranger and becomes one of the greatest defensemen in their history.
+Two years later, he comes to New York and becomes one of the greatest defensemen in Rangers history.
 Park is a First-Team All-Star three times and a Second-Team All-Star twice with the Rangers.
 He helps New York advance to the Stanley Cup Final in 1972, but the Rangers lose to Bobby Orr and the Boston Bruins.